Hectonight/dstat/README.md

 You can either you a file or stdin as input.
 You can

 ## Installation
-Download the binary found [here](https://github.com/Hectonight/dstat/releases/tag/1.0.0) and add it to your PATH.
+Download the release binary found [here](https://github.com/Hectonight/dstat/releases/) and add it to your PATH.

 ## Usage